algono/upv-cli/README.md

 #### 🗃️ Older versions

-> :warning: Notice: The tools mentioned here are no longer maintained, and may contain some outdated features
+> ⚠️ Notice: The tools mentioned here are no longer maintained, and may contain some outdated features

 For a GUI solution, check out: [AccesoUPV](https://github.com/algono/AccesoUPV)